 2. Explain your concern

-- Describe Before Evaluating: Start by focusing on the behaviours and results instead of immediately evaluating and judging them.
+- Describe Before Evaluating: Constructive feedback starts by focusing on the behaviors and results instead of immediately evaluating and judging them.
 It’s better to start with reporting what you observed as objectively as possible.
 This avoids defensiveness and rejection of feedback.
-Once you and the employee agree that they did in fact do the behaviour in question, then you can proceed to evaluating it.
+Once you and the employee agree that they did in fact do the behavior in question, then you can proceed to evaluating it.
 For example, you could say: “So this quarter you didn’t manage to generate as much revenue as your goal.
-Let’s focus on finding some some ideas on what we can do to help you meet your objectives and get your bonus next quarter”
+Let’s focus on finding some ideas on what we can do to help you meet your objectives and get your bonus next quarter”

 - Be specific: Don’t focus on the employee or their performance as a whole, but focus on specific unsatisfactory work behaviours.
 Describe examples of behaviours and results, and the situation in which they occurred.
 Rather than saying something like “You’ve been slow” or “You’ve been lazy,” get into the specifics and explain “You haven’t met your memo deadlines for the months of September and October.”